 Check for Hidden Cameras: How to Look for a Camera

-I interviewed a Technical Surveillance Countermeasures and Intelligence expert for Advanced Operational Concepts who goes by the anonymous nickname “The Monk” (he declined to be named due to the sensitive nature of his work).
+I interviewed a Technical Surveillance Countermeasures and Intelligence expert from Advanced Operational Concepts who goes by the anonymous nickname “The Monk” (he declined to be named due to the sensitive nature of his work).
 The Monk has searched for hidden devices in conflict zones for the highest levels of the U.S. military’s Special Operations community.
 Here’s his advice for looking for a hidden camera.

 “There are essentially three primary methods for checking for a hidden camera: scanning of radio frequencies (RF), lens detection, and physical search.
 Many handheld devices that do RF scanning and lens detection are available on the commercial market, with most costing less than $100.
 However, no single method is going to be 100 percent accurate.